 In September Gunvor made its first direct investment in oil exploration when it purchased a 30% interest in the Lagansky Block in the Caspian Sea from Lundin Petroleum.
 So far this promising field has proven reserves of over 230 million barrels of oil.

 The Company intends to continue its expansion in 2010, both geographically and by diversification.
-Gunvor’s new Energy Trading Division has executed its first trades in the natural gas, power and carbon markets and this side of the business is expected to develop appreciably.
+Gunvor’s new Energy Trading Division has executed its first trades in the Natural Gas Natural gas is a naturally occurring hydrocarbon gas mixture consisting primarily of methane (CH4), but commonly includes varying amounts of other higher alkanes, and sometimes a small percentage...
+Read more, power and carbon markets and this side of the business is expected to develop appreciably.
 The investment programme into logistics infrastructure and oil exploration is continuing.

 Commenting on the future, Torbjörn Törnqvist, Gunvor’s CEO said, “2009 has been a very good year for Gunvor.
 For 2010 we anticipate that there will be a more competitive trading environment, with narrower margins.
 I am confident that the quality of Gunvor’s business model will enable it to remain competitive under any market conditions.”